This is the whole 9 minute video from start to finish.

 Put the orange cap back on and place the sprinkler in the hole.
 It’s OK for the sprinkler to rest right on the bottom of the hole.
 Make sure the top of the spray turret is turned all the way to the left: to do this, rotate the turret with your fingers around to the right until it stops; then, rotate the turret around to the left.
 This is where the turret will begin and end each rotation.
 Aim the nozzle position on the turret to spray along the left border of the area to be watered.
 Put some dirt in the hole to loosely stabilize the sprinkler.

 Attach the hose while you hold the sprinkler in the hole.
 When the water pops the turret up, spin the top of the turret right and left to see where the water lands.
 Don’t force the turret in the wrong direction—it will turn easily in the correct direction.
 You don’t need to adjust the right stop or spray distance yet.
 Just get the left stopping point aimed along the left border of your spray pattern.
+This cannot be changed later so it has to be correct before you pack in the dirt.
 Turn off the water and put the orange cap back on.
 Pack in the rest of the dirt on all sides with your fingers so there are no loose spots.

 5. SPRAY PATTERN: SET THE RIGHT EDGE

 You may turn the water back on.
 Use the key to turn the arrow pointer (in the center of the turret) to adjust the setting for the right stop.
 You will hear a tiny click as you change each degree of rotation.
 You may spin the turret right and left with the water running to check your setting.
 When you set the rotation to 360º the turret will continuously turn clockwise without stopping and reversing direction.